zhaohuabing/istio-install-scripts/README.md

-# Scripts for Istio installation on Ubuntu system
+# Scripts to Install Istio on Ubuntu

 * Install k8s master node using kubeadmin